wangchengww/Tillandsia-compgenomics/7. Rna-seq experiment 6 timepoints/README.md

      60   cluster7
      917  total

-GO term enrichment on these clusters was performed as above, and expression curves were drawn using `Script_Expression_curves_modules_maSigPro.R`
+GO term enrichment on these clusters was performed as above, and expression curves were drawn using `Script_Expression_curves_modules_maSigPro.R`.
+A description of each cluster, including interesting genes, go terms and overlap with other datasets can be found in the google sheet.